-Hearing strange noises when your air conditioner is on?
-There's likely something wrong with your unit.
-If you ignore it, it could lead to major—and expensive—issues eventually.
+Hearing odd noises when your air conditioner is on?
+There's likely something wrong with your system.
+If you don’t pay attention to it, it could lead to major—and expensive—issues eventually.
 We're going to help you figure out what’s occurring with your air conditioner and what you can do to change it.

 8 Common Air Conditioning Noises

 - Crackling - Crackling could come from debris in the unit or aging ductwork.
-Debris in the outdoor unit will create a noise outside your house.
+Debris in the outdoor unit will cause a noise outside your house.
 Mature ductwork can cause noise inside your house.
-Check out our crackling noise guide for more information.
+Read our crackling noise guide for more information.

-- Hissing - Hissing can come from a faulty refrigerant line, an internal valve leak or the compressor.
+- Hissing - Hissing can be caused by a faulty refrigerant line, an internal valve leak or the compressor.
 Peruse our hissing noise guide for more information.

 - Clicking - Clicking can mean you have a loose part or that the fan is misaligned.
 You can see more information in our clicking noise guide.